 (source: GMT website)

-How to Play Sekigahara: The Unification of Japan Videos and Reviews
+How to Play Sekigahara: The Unification of Japan and Review Videos

 2012 Golden Geek Best Wargame Winner 2012 Golden Geek Best Wargame Nominee 2011 Golden Geek Best Wargame Nominee 2011 Charles S. Roberts Best Board Game Graphics Nominee 2011 Charles S. Roberts Best Ancient to Napoleonic Era Board Wargame Winner 2011 Charles S. Roberts Best Ancient to Napoleonic Era Board Wargame Nominee